Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 To: tb1qckeg66a6jx3xjw5mrpmte5ujjv3cjrajtvm9r4

-Note: This example uses a real transaction successfully broadcast to testnet.
+Note: This is a real testnet transaction that was successfully broadcast.
 TXID: 271cf6285479885a5ffa4817412bfcf55e7d2cf43ab1ede06c4332b46084e3e6, viewable on testnet explorers.

 4.3 SegWit Transaction Construction and Analysis#

-Stage 1: Create Unsigned Transaction#
+Phase 1: Create the Unsigned Transaction#

 # Example 3: Create SegWit transaction (Stages 1 and 2)